RavimalRanathunga/neuralnet_AiChallenge/README.md

 <h2>Election Insights:</h2>
 Includes general information about the ongoing election, candidates, and key dates.
 It also provides analysis on election-related news, trends, and key issues relevant to the political climate.

+<h2>Fact-Checking:</h2>
+Misinformation is rampant during election campaigns.
+This feature ensures that voters receive only verified facts by cross-referencing candidate claims with reliable data sources.